clip-fish/web/README.md

 ```bash
 docker compose up
 ```
-This will start three services on your local machine:
+This will start four services on your local machine:
 - `web` – the Vite/React front‑end served by Nginx
 - `ws` – the WebSocket signalling server
-- `api` – the Express session‑storage API
+- `api` – the Express + MongoDB session‑storage API
+- `mongo` – the MongoDB server (persisting session metadata)

 By default the front‑end will mount your local `config.json` (created from `config.template.json`) at runtime.